hyperledger-labs/minifabric/docs/JoinChannelAndWorkWithChaincode.md

 the chaincode that already running on other org's peers so that the new peers can participate in transactions.

-This doc will describe the steps you need to take to make it happen.
+This doc will describe the steps you need to take to accomplish the above task.
 Assume that you have two working directories, `mysite0` and `mysite1`.
-Each working directory will represent a site which may include one or multiple orgs and peers.
+Each working directory will represent a site which may include one or multiple orgs and peers, the two working directory can very well be on differnt servers, in that case, you will need to have other means such as `scp` to transfer necessary files between servers.
 Here are example of the two spec.yaml files

 ```
 cat mysite0/spec.yaml